arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 - Learn how to capture audio for a ML model
 - Learn how to train an Edge Impulse model
 - Learn how to export the model for use with the Nicla Voice
-- Learn how to use this model in a sketch
+- Learn how to use this model

 ## Hardware & Software Needed